 Centercode shall maintain disaster recovery plans for generally expected disaster profiles, and shall execute such plans with best efforts and in a timely manner upon the occurrence of a disaster event.
-Hardware failure plans result in two hour recovery, with a maximum of 4 hours of data loss.
-Catastrophic failure (such as a regional natural disaster) will result in no more than of 24 hours of data loss, as data is restored from off-site backups in Colorado.
+Hardware failure plans result in 2 hour recovery, with a maximum of 4 hours of data loss.
+Catastrophic failure (such as a regional natural disaster) will result in 24 hour recovery and no more than of 24 hours of data loss, as data is restored from off-site backups.

-Data collected by the Centercode software is the sole property of the Subscriber.
-In the event that you decide to leave the software and your account is in good standing, Centercode will make best efforts to assist in moving your data to the new system or appropriate generic file formats.
+Data collected by the Centercode software is the sole property of the subscriber.
+Centercode will make best efforts to assist in moving your data to the new system or appropriate generic file formats.

 If you are a member of the Centercode Delta Program or have otherwise opted into a Centercode Platform subscription environment with pre-release (Delta) code (e.g. any Staging Site), you are subject to variations from this standard SLA.
 Please see the Delta SLA for details.